Lycopodium annotinum: Description

 Spinulum annotinum is a common and widespread club-moss spreading by means of horizontal stems running along the surface of the ground.
 It is usually unbranched or sparingly branched, each branch containing a cone at the top.
 Leaves have minute teeth on their edges.
+The branches are 5–25 cm long, upright and somewhat branchless themselves.
+The sporangium are located at the top of the branches in individually located spore cones.